fexofenadine/powershell/README.md

 /dns
   - contains scripts for exporting and modifying the DNS servers of a server list.

+/filesystem
+  Start-Calibre.ps1: maps a disk on startup of calibre and unmounts it when the the calibre.exe process/app is closed

+/id3tag
+  - contains id3 tag manipulation scripts

 /listservers
   - contains a script for listing every Windows server in your domain.